carlosp420/nymphalidae_diversification/MS.md

 ## Abstract
-The speciose butterfly family Nymphalidae has been used to develop hypotheses explaining evolutionary interactions between plants and insects.
-Theories of insect-hostplant dynamics predict accelerated diversification in some scenarios.
+The speciose butterfly family Nymphalidae has been used to study evolutionary interactions between plants and insects.
+Theories of insect-hostplant dynamics predict accelerated diversification due to key innovations.
 We investigated whether phylogenetic uncertainty affects a commonly used method (MEDUSA, modelling evolutionary diversity using stepwise AIC) for estimating shifts in diversification rates in lineages, by extending the method across a